How to Anchor a Boat in Canada

 Where to anchor

-It is the captain’s responsibility to make sure the vessel stays safe, and that includes choosing a safe anchorage.
-Anchorage may be prohibited in some areas for safety reasons (due to the presence of submerged cables or pipes, for example) or to protect marine ecosystems.
-Otherwise, boats are generally free to anchor temporarily almost anywhere it is safe to do so.
+It is the boat operator’s responsibility to make sure their vessel stays safe, and that includes choosing a safe anchorage.
+Anchorage may be prohibited for safety reasons (if there are submerged cables or pipes in the area, for example) or to protect marine ecosystems.
+Otherwise, boats are generally free to anchor temporarily almost anywhere.
 The right to anchor a vessel is part of the common law right of navigation.
-For longer-term use, there are anchorages that require payment or authorization.
+However, some anchorages require payment or authorization for longer-term use.

 • The depth of the water

-• The proximity of environmental dangers such as sandbanks or rocks
+• Nearby environmental dangers such as sandbanks or rocks

-• Tidal considerations such as strength, direction, and rising or ebbing
+• The strength, direction, and rising or ebbing of the tide

-• The length and draft of the vessel
+• The length and draft of your pleasure craft

 • The reason for anchoring